-Commencement regalia (cap and gown) will be available from the Duck Store in April.
-The Duck Store will hold "Grad Fair" from April 7th-10th.
+Commencement regalia (cap and gown) is available from the Duck Store.
 See this link for more details.

 • On Monday June 16th, the day after the Sociology ceremony, the University is holding a Graduation Celebration beginning with an academic parade at 9 AM (seating begins in Matthew Knight Arena at 7:30 AM).
 Details regarding this celebration are available on the UO Commencement website: http://commencement.uoregon.edu.
 You are encouraged to participate in this parade.
 The Commencement website also has information on parking, photographs, cap and gown arrangements and has a full schedule of University events for Monday.

 Here's what to expect on Sunday June 15th:

 • For the Sociology commencement celebration, please arrive at the Knight Library South Lawn no later than 11:30 AM in order to be seated with the rest of the graduating class.
 Any guests requiring wheelchair placement should also plan to arrive by 11:30 at the latest.
 Note that the ground surface will be grassy lawn.
 Sociology staff will be on site from approximately 10 AM onward and can help guests in wheelchairs to find their seats.